han0110/evilink/README.md

 ### Proof of Concept

-Here I present the first situation to hack a coin tossing game, after malicious miner steals the `vrf_key`, it can make owner always win and others always lose.
+Here I present the first situation of randomenss to be tamperable to hack a coin tossing game.
+When malicious miner steals the `vrf_key`, it can make owner of the contract [`FlipCoin.sol`](./contracts/flipcoin/contract/FlipCoin.sol) always win and others always lose.

 | Owner                                | Others                                 |
 | ------------------------------------ | -------------------------------------- |
 | ![owner](./asset/flipcoin-owner.gif) | ![others](./asset/flipcoin-others.gif) |

-> The

 ### Rethink